 The Leader in Residence’s Role

-During the week of April 1 or 8, the Environmental Leader in Residence would:
+During the week of their residency, the Environmental Leader in Residence would:

 - Connect with, inspire, challenge, support, and learn with members of our community in a variety of ways.